20 min read

 Types of npm Vulnerabilities

 Research analysing over 31,000 vulnerabilities across ecosystems from 2017 to 2025 reveals distinct patterns in npm (arXiv, 2025).
-Understanding these categories helps prioritise detection and response efforts.
-The following are ordered by prevalence in the npm ecosystem.
+The following are ordered by prevalence.

 Embedded Malicious Code (CWE-506)

 Embedded malicious code represents 48.58% of all npm vulnerabilities, the single largest category (arXiv, 2025).
-Unlike traditional vulnerabilities that result from coding errors, these are packages published with harmful intent from the start.
+These are not coding errors.
+These are packages published with harmful intent from the start.

 Common tactics include typosquatting (publishing packages with names like lodahs hoping developers mistype lodash), dependency confusion (publishing internal package names to public registries), and star-jacking (cloning popular repositories to build false credibility).
 Research shows 71.2% of malicious packages use long names with more than 10 characters, and 67.3% include dashes, mimicking legitimate naming conventions (arXiv, 2025).